 County-wide information and education,

-Early intervention services for children with developmental delays from birth to three years, and
+Early Supports for Infants and Toddlers (ESIT) with developmental delays from birth to three years, and

 Employment and community access programs for adults 21 and older.